Heavens Cafe

 Heavens Cafe is a rock opera written and composed by John Miner.
 It was first staged in Las Vegas, Nevada, in 1996.
 The opportunity to perform the musical theater project came after Miner's demo was heard by investor Mike Lewis of Las Vegas-based Tributary Music Label after his departure from California-based progressive rock group Mantra Sunrise.
 Miner established a new band, named Art rock circus with drummer Jon Weisberg and bassist Jon Cornell to stage the live performances at the Flamingo Theater in Las Vegas.
-Former Follies Bergere performer Kristine Keppel directed the original casting.
+Former Folies Bergère performer Kristine Keppel directed the original casting.
 In 2003, Los Angeles based theater director John Beane approached Miner about staging the opera in the Los Angeles area later that year.
 Beane's new vision for the project came to fruition in May 2004 with a six-week California run at the Insurgo Theater which included Ken Jaquess from K² (band) on bass, Yvette Devereaux violin and Nolan Stolz on drums.